colindavey/k8/docs/VPN_README.md

 ### Command-line

 -- Activate your connection with the command `wg-quick up /path/to/config.conf` where `/path/to/config.conf` is the client configuration file you created in step 4.
 -- Test the connection to the master via `ping 100.64.0.1` - you should get timely responses.
+-- Load the page https://100.64.0.1:8443 in your browser - it should load.
+You might get a warning about the certificate not being up to date.
+You can ignore it.
 -- When done, deactivate the connection with the command `wg-quick down /path/to/config.conf`.

 ### GUI

 -- Select the tunnel for MVP from the list on the left, and then press the `Activate` button.
 -- Test the connection to the master via `ping 100.64.0.1` - you should get timely responses.
+-- Load the page https://100.64.0.1:8443 in your browser - it should load.
+You might get a warning about the certificate not being up to date.
+You can ignore it.
 -- When done, break down the connection by pressing the `Deactivate` button.

 # The OpenVpn VPN